jwharm/java-gi/README.md

 ```

 - Because the Panama foreign function API is still in preview status, add the `--enable-preview` command-line parameter when running your application.
 To suppress warnings about native access, also add `--enable-native-access=org.glib,org.gtk`.
 - It is recommended to download the Javadoc documentation to assist during the development of your GTK application.
 Optionally, download the sources too.
-Both are available in the [Releases](https://github.com/jwharm/java-gi/releases) section.
+Both are available in the Packages section.

 ## Background
 Project Panama allows for relatively easy interoperability with native code.
 To mechanically generate Java bindings from native library headers, the [jextract](https://github.com/openjdk/jextract) tool was developed by the Panama developers.
 It is possible to generate Java bindings from header files using jextract, but the resulting API is very difficult to use.
 All C functions, like `gtk_button_set_icon_name(GtkButton* button, const char* icon_name)`, are mapped by jextract to static Java methods: